jhalmu/TwitterBot/README.md

 ### 12.5.2022
 - Found new code to study and to get things forward for favandretweet - just could not refactor RP's code.
 Now working: followfolloers and favretweet (#henryhub).
 Code is not in Docker yet, but no hurry here.
 Have to learn some basics first ;)
-- So this is kind of forked code and
+- So this is kind of forked code and so on

+### 14.5.2022
+- added to Dockerfikle and dockerised.
+Favretweet and follow should be working
+- Now retewwting #henryhub -posts
+- No actual new information still, but because it's important feature to learn, we will rock you.

 ### TODOS
-[] Use env for secrets
+[x] Use env for secrets
-[] Put to run inside docker (maeby after impelementing more parts) [] More second level actions
+[x] Put to run inside docker (maeby after impelementing more parts) [] More second level actions
-[] Actual action: henry hub -information
+[x partial] Actual action: henry hub -information
 [] More energy things